rob-myers/rob-myers.github.io/README.md

 ## TODO

+- fix TermService.src in case of `echo foo & echo bar`
+- use a "history device" which reads like .history and keeps track

 - can bring bg processed to foreground

-- implement history
-  > must convert src to "one-line src" (our input cannot contain newlines)
-  > use a "history device" which reads like .history and keeps track

-- binary error messages shouldn't have prefix `-bash: `
-- fiddle with terminal and summaries features/issues
-- rename from `bash` to e.g. `ti` (textual interface)
 - implement tab completion

 - illustrate floyd-warshall via click on spawn-point and mousemove